Donations to All Saints’

 Regenerate – December Regenerate works with young people and families in Roehampton and other estates across the capital, helping to transform lives and communities from the inside out.

-Total funds raised by Parish Action for 2017 to be confirmed.
+Total funds raised by Parish Action for the following charities in 2017:

 What you can do?